ahlstromcj/seq66/README.md

     *   Version 0.99.3:
         *   Issue #107.
 The basic fix is made.
 Still need to rehabilitate the Expand-pattern functionality.
         *   Issue #40.
-With NSM in force:
+Improved NSM handling:
-            *   Seq66 detects nsmd as parent early in startup.
+            *   Seq66 detects nsmd as the parent process early in startup.
             *   Close ("X") button disabled and hidden.
 Xcfe4 "close window" action works, though, as does response to a SIGTERM from nsmd.
             *   Handling "config" subdirectory improved.
-            *   --nsm option is now for debugging only.
+            *   The --nsm option is now for debugging only, simulating running under NSM.
         *   Automation fixes:
             *   Fixed processing grid keystrokes twice.
             *   Renamed record-mode and grid-model control labels.
             *   Fixed accident disabling of grid-mode controls.
         *   Added reading/writing/displaying Meta text events such as Text and Cue Point.
         *   Improvements made to playlist handling.
         *   Fixed the daemonization and log-file functionality.